-Q: Will insurance pay for my breast reduction?
+Q: Does insurance typically cover breast reduction?

 In some cases, insurance will pay for part of a woman’s breast reduction surgery.
 This typically depends on whether or not your insurance company regards the procedure as medically necessary.
-Your insurance company may make this decision based on how much breast tissue will be removed, or they may require you to provide documentation that your breast size is causing you physical problems like neck, shoulder and back pain, deep bra strap grooves, and skin rashes beneath the breasts.
+Your insurance company may make this decision based on how much breast tissue will be removed, or they may require you to provide documentation that your breast size is causing you physical problems like neck, shoulder and back pain; deep bra strap grooves; and skin rashes beneath the breasts.
 We don’t participate in any insurance programs, but we are happy to provide patients with their consultation note, operative report, and photos in order to help them submit a claim to their insurance carrier.

-Q: Can I breastfeed after breast reduction?
+Q: How do you know if you can breastfeed after breast reduction?

 A skilled breast reduction surgeon using up-to-date techniques has a good chance at preserving your ability to breastfeed (in the range of 60-65% on average).
 Since new techniques let us leave the nipple attached and keep the majority of ducts, nerves, and blood supply intact, milk production is less likely to be impaired.
 I always make it a point to discuss issues such as these during the breast reduction consultation so that I can develop the best approach for each patient.